 Huis van Alijn

-> One of the famous antiquity and Ghent’s top attraction – Huis van Alijn was initially a children hospice.
+One of the famous antiquity and Ghent’s top attraction – Huis van Alijn was initially a children’s hospice.
 This building was restored a few decades back and converted into a museum.
-If you are looking to learn about the life and history of Ghent from early 18th century to 20th century, this is the perfect place to start.
+If you are looking to learn about the life and history of Ghent from the early 18th century to the 20th century, this is the perfect place to start.

-> Old Market Area
+Old Market Area

 Formerly a fish market, The Old Market area began functioning as a vegetable market in the late 18th century.
 Ghent’s top sight is very imposing concerning the history of this place.